 If you think you may be eligible for a personal health budget, you can discuss this with someone who already provides your healthcare, such as a nurse or physiotherapist.

-You can also contact the Devon CCGs for more information:
+You can contact the Devon CCGs for more information:

-- Devon CCG on 01392 205 205 and ask to speak to the joint commissioning team.
-You can also email them on D-CCG.PersonalHealthBudgets@nhs.net.
+- Devon CCG on 01392 205 205 and ask to speak to the joint commissioning team, or email: D-CCG.PersonalHealthBudgets@nhs.net

 More information on personal health budgets

-You can find more information on the NHS website or on your local CCG’s website (links below).
+You can find more information on the NHS website or on your local CCG’s website:

 - Joint Personal Budgets Guidance